grapefruit-games/grapefruit-games.github.io/tryhard/index.markdown

 ---
 layout: tryhard
 title: Tryhard, a sports RPG by Grapefruit Games
-description: an upcoming sports RPG about managing an underdog rugby club in New Zealand.
+description: an upcoming sports RPG about managing an underdog rugby club in New Zealand
 image: images/Tryhard_Social.png
 ---